Your Need-to-Know Guide

 Landscape in Colombia

-Sometimes called the “gateway to South America”, Colombia is located in northwestern South America, where the Panama canal connects Central and South America.
-The fourth largest country in continent, Colombia has more natural biological diversity than almost any other nation in the world.
+Sometimes called the “gateway to South America”, Colombia is located in northwestern South America, where the Panama Canal connects Central and South America.
+The fourth largest country in the continent, Colombia has more natural biological diversity than almost any other nation in the world.

 Spanning the continent from coast to coast, it is bordered by tropical beaches on both the Pacific and Atlantic oceans.
 On the west coast, hikers find lush green rainforests descending to hidden coves, while the east side enchants travelers with white sandy shores and secluded island havens.